-I recommend using Zote bar detergent which you can get for under $2 on Amazon.
+I recommend using Zote bar detergent which you can get at Amazon.
 The coconut oil in Zote’s formula helps makes the final detergent seek sheets soft and pliable- unlike Fels Naptha.
 Although I prefer the smell of Fels Naptha to Zote, through experimenting with this process I have learned that Fels Naptha is a harder soap and detergent sheets made with it tend to crack instead of bend when packed in luggage.

 2. Shred the laundry detergent bar

 Using a cheese grater, grate the entire bar of soap into a pot.

 Choose whether you will use a paper towel, washcloth, or handkerchief as the base for your laundry detergent sheet.
 Spread your clean textile on a easy to wash surface (I use a large sheet pan that can be easily washed in the kitchen sink).